 Ms. Galit Zamler,

-Re: Expressing thanks and appreciation
+Re: Expressing Thanks and Appreciation

-A letter from Lee Glick, a teacher at Katznelson school in Kfar Sirkin, who is teaching two 6th grade classes the Entrepreneurship for Kids Program for the second year.
+A letter from Lee Glick, a teacher at the Katznelson school in Kfar Sirkin.
+She has been teaching entrepreneurial lessons based on the program syllabus to 6th-grade classes for the past two years.

-The Entrepreneurship for Kids Program is a necessary and essential program for our generation.
+"The Entrepreneurship for Kids Program is an essential program for our children's generation.

 I have been teaching it at our elementary school to 6th graders for two years, and I find it very important.